T351 Week 13 - Fall 2014

 - We'll look at your Final Projects starting promptly at 9:30 AM during week 15 lab.

-- The Multimedia Movie Exercise is due Monday, April 28th (details).
-I'll go over this with you in lab next week.
+- The Multimedia Movie Exercise will be due Monday, December 8th (details).
+I'll go over this with you in lecture after Thanksgiving.

 - On-line Resources:

 Final Projects: You can start shooting these this week- or as soon as you complete your pre-production work.
 What you shoot is what you have to work with.
 Do it thoroughly and right the first time.
 Make sure your audio is clean, your video is well lit, and framed.